Gambia: Why is this small African nation in turmoil?

 What's the current situation?

-Jammeh declared a state of emergency on Tuesday, a day before his mandate was due to end, saying that "a situation exists which, if it is allowed to continue, may lead to a state of public emergency."
+Jammeh declared a state of emergency Tuesday, a day before his mandate was due to end, saying that "a situation exists which, if it is allowed to continue, may lead to a state of public emergency."

 He blamed an "unprecedented and extraordinary amount of foreign interference" for the crisis.

-In his televised address, Jammeh also said an application had been filed at the country's Supreme Court for an injunction to prevent Barrow from being sworn in before the court could hear his petition contesting the election results.
+In a televised address, Jammeh also said an application had been filed at the Supreme Court for an injunction to prevent Barrow from being sworn in before the court can hear his petition contesting the election results.

-The President said "any acts of disobedience" or "acts intended to disturb public order" were banned under the state of emergency and that Gambian security forces were "instructed to maintain absolute law and order throughout the country."
+The long-serving leader said "any acts of disobedience" or "acts intended to disturb public order" were banned under the state of emergency and that Gambian security forces were "instructed to maintain absolute law and order throughout the country."

 Reuters news agency reported Wednesday that Gambia's National Assembly had passed a resolution allowing Jammeh another 90 days in power.